ben-wangz/blog/docs/develop.with.qemu.md

         * usually combined with `-display none`
         * use `-nic user,hostfwd=tcp::1022-:22` to bind host port(1022) with the port in virtual machine(22)
 * use sshd to connect
-    + use the command below to start the virtual machine
     + ```shell
       qemu-system-x86_64 -cpu kvm64 -smp cpus=2 \
           -m 2G \